We are DHIT.

 Dr. Chuang holds a doctor of medicine degree from the University of Toronto and a Master’s degree in administrative medicine from University of Wisconsin.
 He holds an adjunct assistant professor position in the Department of Biomedical and Health Informatics at the University of Missouri.

-ASSOCIATES & INTERNS
+FELLOWS & INTERNS

 Aayushi Patel is completing her Masters in Physiology and Biotechnology at North Carolina State University.
 She aspires to transform healthcare through her clinical experience as a Medical Assistant and Certified Nursing Aide.
 With her unique perspective working at ground level, she understands what patients need and want from their clinicians and healthcare system.
 She aspires to use this knowledge and her growing interests in data science to improve healthcare at large.